Polini Thor information for the common models

 Vibration – see "Propeller hub info, removal, & installation" above

-Warming up – when is a paramotor warmed up sufficiently and ready to fly?
-When the cylinder head temperature reaches 70-80ºC, the fuel/air mixture is sufficiently hot enough to ensure that it is 100% vaporized and that the engine will not be fuel starved and potentially overheat.
-Overheating can happen very quickly!
+Warming up – When the cylinder head temperature reaches 70ºC, the fuel/air mixture is 100% vaporized so the engine will not be fuel starved and potentially overheat.
+Various moving parts of the engine must also be at the correct temperature to reduce wear and seal properly.